 - A deleted scene had Elwood fill the tires of the police cars at the concert with an overcharged glue that would cause the tires to explode when heated up.

-- Gone in Sixty Seconds (2000) uses hotwiring almost exclusively to steal the cars.
+- Gone in 60 Seconds (2000) uses hotwiring almost exclusively to steal the cars.

 - The Last Stand.
 Ahnold jumps a Corvette onto the guard rail of a highway, slides sideways like a skateboard, hops off and drives away.

-- Wanted has a Conspicuous CG Viper and Lada1200/VAZ 2101 leap into the air without ramps, do barrel rolls, and otherwise handle in impossible ways.
+- A CGI Viper and Lada1200/VAZ 2101 leap into the air without ramps, do barrel rolls, and otherwise handle in impossible ways.
 This is the film that gave physics the finger, but still.

 - Little Cars In the Big Race has a scene where Wrangler, one of the racecars, spits out a wad of gum on the racetrack.
 Somehow, one car manages to get stuck on the gum and can't move, despite the gum having very little to hold onto the tire with.

 - The King of Hatay is given a 1935 Rolls Royce 20/25 h.p. by the Nazis (donated by an American traitor) to convince him to lend them equipment and the tank (which he had modified with a turret).
 He calls it a Phantom II, but describes the slightly newer 25/30 h.p., and even uses the taxation horsepower rating.